Five Things to Check For a Dishwasher Not Draining

-You ask, “Why is my dishwasher not draining?”
-The professionals at Flow Pros can help you figure that out.
-Here are some questions to ask yourself.
+If you’re sitting at home wondering, “Why is my dishwasher not draining?”
+The professional technicians at Flow Pros Plumbing can help you determine that.

 Two: Check the Garbage Disposal